 Membership is open to people who work in or with any part of the news media in senior editorial or policy making roles.
 Membership also extends to those who work within publications, broadcasting, digital media, journalism education, media law, aspiring journalists and all those who support the objectives of the Society.

-The Society is a members’ organisation with an elected president and board of directors.
+The Society is a members’ organisation with an elected president, chair and board of directors.

-This Society’s President is Ian MacGregor, Emeritus Editor at the Telegraph Media Group.
-The Secretariat oversees the day-to-day management and direction of the Society from Cambridge.
+The Society’s President is Alison Gow, digital Editor in Chief for Reach plc regionals.
+The Chair is Ian MacGregor, Emeritus Editor at the Telegraph Media Group.
+The secretariat oversees the day-to-day management and direction of the Society from Cambridge.
 The secretariat is overseen by Ian Murray, who was appointed Executive Director of the Society in October 2017.
-Two standing committees spearhead the Society’s parliamentary and legal campaigning and training activities.

 Find out more about the organisation, the current president, and our board below.